 Where Does Tactical High Yield Fit?

-In How To Shelter from Macro Shocks, we discussed how implementing a tactical strategy with the High Yield Corporate asset class has exhibited a superior risk-reward tradeoff to both buy-and-hold strategies and tactical approaches with other asset classes.
+The addition of tactical trend following in fixed income can greatly benefit a traditional stock-and-bond portfolio.
+In How To Shelter from Macro Shocks, we discussed how implementing a tactical strategy with the High Yield Corporate asset class has exhibited a superior risk-reward tradeoff compared to both buy-and-hold strategies and tactical approaches in other asset classes.
 Naturally this leads to the next question: where does the tactical high yield strategy fit in the portfolio?

 For many traditional stock-and-bond portfolios, the answer depends on priorities.
 If reducing the potential for drawdowns matters most, tactical high yield may be best used as a replacement for stocks.
 If boosting expected returns is the priority, tactical high yield could be best used as a replacement for bonds.
 For investors seeking simple strategy diversification, a blended approach replacing both asset classes might be the best fit.